atomixnmc/minidi-dict-ng1/docs/tutorials/iis/iis.md

-Set up MDwiki on IIS Server
+Set up Minidi on IIS Server
 ===================

 About
 ------

-This walkthrough will describe how to setup MDwiki and get it running on [IIS](http://iis.com).
+This walkthrough will describe how to setup Minidi and get it running on [IIS](http://iis.com).
 We also assume you have a fresh windows server setup with IIS installed.

 Instructions
 -------------

-### Get MDwiki
+### Get Minidi

-Obtain MDwiki from http://mdwiki.info, you can either fork and build your own, or download the precompiled release.
+Obtain Minidi from http://mdwiki.info, you can either fork and build your own, or download the precompiled release.

 The precompiled release comes with a couple different version of mdwiki.html file, feel free to use whatever one you want, but for this walkthrough we'll be using the ``mdwiki.html``.